 2.1 Definition

-According to the 1940 Act, cosmetics in India are defined as any article intended to be rubbed, poured, sprinkled, or sprayed on, or introduced into, or otherwise applied to the human body or any part thereof for cleansing, beautifying, promoting attractiveness, or altering the appearance, and includes any article intended for use as a component of cosmetic.
+According to the 1940 Act, cosmetics in India are defined as any article intended to be rubbed, poured, sprinkled, sprayed on, introduced into, or otherwise applied to the human body or any part thereof for cleansing, beautifying, promoting attractiveness, or altering the appearance.
+Articles intended for use as a component of cosmetic are also included in the scope of cosmetics.

 2.2 Manufacturing of Cosmetics in India